Towards AI Accountability Infrastructure: Gaps and Opportunities in AI Audit Tooling: Discussion

-\item \inlinesection{Developing participatory methods for audit work.} Participatory processes can be leveraged throughout the AI audit process---when drafting AI principles and conduct standards, when collecting data for AI audits, when defining metrics for performance analysis, and more.
-Community participation provides the benefit of revealing potential harms, test cases, and mitigation strategies that may be overlooked by auditors and other stakeholders.
-Directly engaging the community also fosters widespread awareness and efforts towards mobilization and accountability, therefore defining and strengthening what actions constitute meaningful and accountable organizational expectations.
-Our external audit participants, in particular, embraced collaborative and participatory approaches that involve outside communities in the audit process.
-Given the broader calls for a participatory turn in AI development ~\cite{delgado_participatory_2023, kulynych_participatory_2020, birhane_power_2022}, it is no surprise that this is an increasing focus for AI audit practitioners and audit tool developers as well.
-Recent HCI work on user auditing \citep{deng_understanding_2023}, such as the ``WeAudit'' tool ~\cite{devos_toward_2022}, exemplifies this shift and highlights the upcoming challenge of designing for a more participatory AI audit process~\cite{shen_everyday_2021,shen_public_2022,deng_understanding_2022}. \end{itemize}
+Given the broader calls for a participatory turn in AI development ~\cite{delgado_participatory_2023, kulynych_participatory_2020, birhane_power_2022}, it is no surprise that participation is an increasing focus for AI audit practitioners and audit tool developers as well.
+Recent HCI work on user auditing \citep{deng_understanding_2023}, such as the ``WeAudit'' tool ~\cite{devos_toward_2022}, exemplifies this shift and demonstrates the possibility of designing for a more participatory AI audit process~\cite{shen_everyday_2021,shen_publics---loop_2022,deng_understanding_2023}.
+Policymakers can also further emphasize participation as a requirement in audit guidance and invest in tools that support participatory methods.